EPCCed/archer2-intro-to-lammps/_episodes/04-running-simulation.md

 Other   |            | 0.04201    |            |       |  0.44
 ```

-The `Pair` line refers to non-bonded force computations, `Bond` includes all bonded interactions, including angles, dihedrals, and impropers, `Kspace` relates to long-range interactions (Ewald, PPPM or MSM), `Neigh` is the construction of neighbour lists, Comm is inter-processor communication (AKA, parallelisation overhead), `Output` is the writing of files (log and dump files), `Modify` is the fixes and computes invoked by fixes, and `Other` is everything else.
+There are 8 possible MPI tasks in this breakdown:

+ - `Pair` refers to non-bonded force computations
+ - `Bond` includes all bonded interactions, (so angles, dihedrals, and impropers)
+ - `Kspace` relates to long-range interactions (Ewald, PPPM or MSM)
+ - `Neigh` is the construction of neighbour lists
+ - `Comm` is inter-processor communication (AKA, parallelisation overhead)
+ - `Output` is the writing of files (log and dump files)
+ - `Modify` is the fixes and computes invoked by fixes
+ - `Other` is everything else

-Each category shows a breakdown of the least, average, and most amount of wall time any processor spent on each category -- large variability in this (calculated as %varavg) could show that the atom distribution between processors is not optimal.
+Each category shows a breakdown of the least, average, and most amount of wall
+time any processor spent on each category -- large variability in this
+(calculated as `%varavg`) indicates a load imbalance (which can be caused by the
-The final column, %total, is the percentage of the loop time spent in the category.
+atom distribution between processors not being optimal).
+The final column,
+`%total`, is the percentage of the loop time spent in the category.

 > ## A rule-of-thumb for %total on each category
 >   - `Pair`: as much as possible.
 >   - `Neigh`: 10% to 30%.
 >   - `Kspace`: 10% to 30%.
 >   - `Comm`: as little as possible.
-If it's growing large, it's a clear sign that too many computational resources are being assigned to a simulation.
+If it's growing large, it's a clear sign
+> that too many computational resources are being assigned to a simulation.
 {: .callout}

-The last line on every LAMMPS simulation will be the total wall time for the entire input script, no matter how many `run` commands it has:
+The last line on every LAMMPS simulation will be the total wall time for the
+entire input script, no matter how many `run` commands it has:

 ```
 Total wall time: 0:00:09